 - Taping the kneecap is also an effective treatment for treating the condition since it helps create more space for the fat pad, therefore minimising the stress on it.

-- A steroid injection to the knee may be considered to help reduce inflammation and pain.
+- In some scenarios a steroid injection to the knee may be considered to help reduce inflammation and pain.

 In some exceptional cases where conservative methods fail, then surgery may be advised.
 Surgery may involve complete or partial removal of the fat pad.